How to Design UI Chips

 Chips in UI design are used to make selections, filter content, trigger actions, or enter information.
 They appear dynamically as a group of multiple interactive elements.

-Anatomy and Sizes
+Anatomy and sizes

 In the example below, you can see the anatomy and sizes of UI design chips.
 It’s worth mentioning that using a smaller padding on the side with an icon helps achieve optical balance.